vitor251093/resurrection-capsule/README.md

 - Origin has no public API, so there is no way to check if the user is really logged in, nor there is a way to know if he/she really has the game in the library;
 - Even if we managed to do it, it would be very simple for someone to simply fork the project and remove that.
 I guess the best that can be done is relying in the other DRMs, which will exist independently of the way that you bought the game.

+## FAQ

+### With that, will Darkspore work exactly like it did before?
+No. There are two factors that most likely will change; a positive one and a negative one.
+The positive one is that there will no server instability (for obvious reason); still, if someone uses that to create an open private server, it may experiencs similar instabilities, unless we fix them.

+The negative one is that, at this moment, there is no sign of packet logs from the original server.
+That means thst, most likely, the game procedures won't be exactly like the original Darkspore ones.
+That includes damage calculation, drop chance, spawn frequency, experience calculstion, among other things.

+### How long it will take to be finished?
+I have no idea.
+The biggest issue at this moment is tbe getConfigs request, so any help is welcome.

 ## Actual state
 This is the progress so far with each version of the game.